Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 ## Adding state

-As we have it in the app diagram, the `InputTodo` component, will carry the responsibility of accepting the user’s input.
+As we have it in the app diagram, the `InputTodo` component will carry the responsibility of accepting the user’s input.

 That means we will need a place to store the data received through the input.
 From there, we can display the data in the frontend.